 In 2021, the City of Camden opened Cramer Hill Waterfront Park, a testament to environmental justice and a notable example of interagency and community partnership.
 The Cramer Hill neighborhood in Camden houses primarily Puerto Rican and Spanish-speaking residents.
 The 62-acre Waterfront Park overlooking the Cooper and Delaware rivers was formerly the Harrison Avenue Landfill, open from 1952 to 1971.
 After shutting down, the landfill was never properly closed or capped, and daily illegal dumping at the site led to additional pollutant release in surrounding lands and waters.
 Consequently, Camden and Cramer Hill residents actively avoided the site for health and safety reasons and sought cleanup for years.
 In 2016, DEP was able to finally initiate restoration using Natural Resource Damage funds obtained by the Office of Natural Resource Restoration.
 Restoring the site and designing it into the Waterfront Park took coordinated effort between the neighboring school (Mastery High School), nearby businesses, the Camden Housing Authority, and the adjacent Salvation Army KROC Center to determine mutual interests and opportunities for employees, residents, and visitors.
 Camden Waterfront Park now connects residents to natural wetland and water resources and features amenities including hiking and biking trails, a kayak launch, a picnic area, a large playground, and a sensory garden.
+The park is also part of a larger envisioned 30-mile regional shared-use trail in New Jersey called the Delaware River Heritage Trail and the 3,000-mile East Coast Greenway.

 Brownfield remediation is one of the major means of improving environmental quality and outdoor access in Overburdened Communities.
 In 2022, the U.S. Environmental Protection Agency (EPA) awarded the State of New Jersey four grants totaling \$6.5 million to address contaminated sites, including brownfields.
-The federal government recognizes this funding, part of the Justice 40 Initiative, is a tool to further equity for Overburdened Communities.
+The federal government recognizes this funding, part of the Justice40 Initiative, is a tool to further equity for Overburdened Communities

 While increasing supply and quality of outdoor recreation spaces are critical to increasing access, equitable access also includes building community connection to these spaces.
-Individuals identifying as minorities frequently report concerns of being harassed in parks or not feeling welcomed.67 Participants of focus groups engaged for this SCORP affirmed this sentiment, voicing a need for more representation in recreational spaces.
+Individuals identifying as minorities frequently report concerns of being harassed in parks or not feeling welcomed.
+Participants of focus groups engaged for this SCORP affirmed this sentiment, voicing a need for more representation in recreational spaces.